-The Recreation and Park Department will continue the current bid systems; however, in recognition of the Department's need for flexibility in relation to operational need, the Department will meet and confer with the Union regarding proposed modification to the bid systems.
+The Recreation and Park Department will continue the current annual bid systems; however, in recognition of the Department's need for flexibility in relation to operational need, which includes the evaluation of an employee's skills and performance in making assignments, the Department will meet and confer with the Union beginning September 1, 2022 regarding proposed modification to the bid systems.
+In the event that the Department and the Union are unable to reach an agreement before November 15, 2022, the parties shall submit the matter to mediation and binding arbitration with Arbitrator Joel Schaffer.
+All mediation, arbitration, and court reporter costs shall be split equally between the parties.